 (a) Read Fryer’s study or the study based on computer simulation.
 You are not expected to understand all the technical details, but at least, carefully read the abstract and as much of the paper as you can.
 Summarize the main points of the paper.
 In particular, summarize the thesis and the evidence provided.

-(b) Read carefully a criticism of the paper you have summarized (here, here, here, here or here).
+(b) Read carefully one criticism of the paper you have summarized (here, here, here, here or here).
 Summarize the main points of the criticism.
 In particular, summarize the thesis and the evidence provided.

 (c) What is your position?
 Do you agree with the paper you have summarized or with the criticism?
 Carefully motivate your position.

-(d*) If you can, try to find another academic paper about racism in police shootings.
+(d*) Find another academic paper about racism in police shootings.
 Summarize the main points of the paper you have found. [*Bonus question]

 Week 8: Sentencing